ImpactDevelopment/ImpactIssues/README.md

 ## Help and Support

-If you need help using Impact, you should instead ask for it on the [discord] server.
-Use the `#help` channel so that you don't clutter up `#general` with support questions.
-Make sure to check `#announcements`, pinned messages and use the search tool to see if your question has already been answered.

-It is also recommended checking the wiki first, it may have your fix:
+It is recommended checking the wiki, it may have your fix:
 [Common Issues][Common Issues].

 ## Bugs